What is Model Context Protocol (MCP)? A Guide for Product Managers

 The Bottom Line for Your Roadmap

 MCP isn't a "nice to have."
-It's quickly becoming the standard way AI agents interact with business data.
-Just as APIs defined the SaaS era, MCP is defining the AI-native era.
+It's quickly becoming a standard way AI agents interact with business data.
+Just as APIs defined the SaaS era, MCP is shaping the AI-native era.

 For Product Managers, the takeaway is clear: